sudheerj/angular-interview-questions/README.md

 45. ### What is multicasting?
     Multi-casting is the practice of broadcasting to a list of multiple subscribers in a single execution.

-    Let's demonstrate the multi-casting feature,
+    Let's demonstrate the multi-casting feature:
     ```javascript
     var source = Rx.Observable.from([1, 2, 3]);
     var subject = new Rx.Subject();